The Right Way to Clean Your Oven

 Step 3.
 Use Baking Soda Plus Water

-For tougher stains, leave the paste in place longer, up to 24 hours if needed.
-Some people swear by adding vinegar to the mix.
+For tougher stains, leave the paste in place longer, from 12 hours and up to 24 hours if needed.
+Some people swear by the baking soda and vinegar mixture.
 While it bubbles and churns and looks impressive, it doesn't make much of a difference, ultimately.
 Plus, it leaves a sharp odor behind that can alter the flavors of foods you cook.

 When you're ready, wipe away the paste, dirt and grime with a damp absorbent rag.
 The wicking power of microfiber works really well too.